Ben Mor Coigach: The Postman's Path

 Some walkers may be tempted to use one of the above-mentioned starting points, then descend via the other before completing the loop via part of the "Postman's Path", which follows the coast from Culnacraig to Strathcanaird.
-Named after the postmen who used it before the hamlets of the Coigach were connected to the road network, the path links Culnacraig with Bulghassary over about 7 mi.
+Named after the postmen who used it before the hamlets of Coigach were connected to the road network, the path links Culnacraig with Bulghassary over about 7 mi.
 Warnings at signposts at each end should not be dismissed.
 Even a fit walker may struggle to complete this leg in less than four hours.
 At times the extremely narrow path traverses 45-degree slopes which drop straight into Loch Broom.
 Some modest scrambling is required in places, and some of these moves can feel exposed.
 Burn crossings may be difficult or even impossible in spate, in high summer vegetation may obscure the path and at the Strathcanaird end, bogs add to the difficulties.
 Despite its low altitude, this route traverses steep, exposed slopes, and should be regarded as a true mountain walk.
 In 2021 the Coigach & Assynt Living Landscape announced that an upgrade to the path had been completed.
 Apart from a short section of slab paving and a few additional marker posts, as of June 2021 the exposed sections of the track appear to be unchanged.